2009scape/2009scape.github.io/site/rules/rules.md

 Disrespecting or harassing anybody in 2009Scape or its respective discord server is not tolerated.
 You may be kicked or banned.

+This especially includes racist or sexist remarks, with a minimum punishment of a 2 week mute, escalating into permanent mutes and bans.

 ### 2. Requests for assistance must go via the Discord server.

 Do not message staff directly unless it is an emergency or you are reporting another user.